 What To Expect After EMDR Therapy

-It is important to take care of yourself after receiving EMDR therapy.
+It’s important to take care of yourself after EMDR therapy.
 This includes eating healthy foods, getting enough sleep, exercising regularly, taking breaks when needed, and avoiding alcohol and drugs.

 How Long Does EMDR Take?

-The length of time required to complete EMDR varies depending on the individual.
-Typically, most people need between 10–20 sessions to fully recover.
+The time needed to complete EMDR varies for each person.
+Usually, most people need between 10–20 sessions to fully recover.

 Can I Have EMDR Treatment For Addiction?